-Associate Legal Director of the ACLU Ann Beeson, right, and her client Dr. Mitch Tepper pause during a news conference outside the Supreme Court on Tuesday, March 2, 2004 in Washington.
-The 1998 Child Online Protection Act made it a crime for commercial Web sites to knowingly place material that is "harmful to minors" within their unrestricted reach.
+Associate Legal Director of the ACLU Ann Beeson, right, and her client Dr. Mitch Tepper pause during a news conference outside the Supreme Court in 2004 during Ashcroft v.
+ACLU.
+The case involved the 1998 Child Online Protection Act which made it a crime for commercial websites to knowingly place material that is "harmful to minors" within their unrestricted reach.
 The American Civil Liberties Union claimed the law violated the First Amendment guarantee of free speech.
+In 2004, the Supreme Court blocked enforcement of the law.
 (AP Photo/Evan Vucci, reprinted with permission from The Associated Press)

 In Ashcroft v.
 American Civil Liberties Union, 535 U.S. 564 (2002), a fractured Supreme Court temporarily avoided deciding the constitutionality of a federal law designed to protect children from Internet pornography, sending the case back to the 3rd U.S. Circuit Court of Appeals for further review.